-- 4.111 The Period 5 position of £11.96m overspend is made up of £8.6m responsive repairs costs pressure and £3.4m on disrepair costs, legal fees and settlements. - 4.112 The overspend on responsive repairs is a result of the significant increase in volumes of repairs that have been received from tenants following the Housing Ombudsman encouraging residents to report issues and as a result of untapped demand due to historic legacy issues identified since the implementation of the new contracts in August 2023. - 4.113 In addition, there has been significant work done to tackle our response to reports of damp and mould, treating the appearances of spores and carrying out works to address the issues.
-The Social Housing Regulation Bill will enable a rigorous new regime that holds all landlords to account for the decency of their homes and the service they provide.
+- 4.118 The Period 7 position of £12.0m overspend is made up of £8.6m responsive repairs costs pressure and £3.4m on disrepair costs, legal fees and settlements. - 4.119 The overspend on responsive repairs is a result of the significant increase in volumes of repairs that have been received from tenants as a consequence of the historical under-investment in the stock including insufficient growth in responsive repair budgets as well as historic legacy issues identified since the implementation of the new contracts in August 2023. - 4.120 In addition, there has been significant work done to tackle our response to reports of damp and mould, treating the appearances of spores and carrying out works to address the issues.

+- 4.121 The Social Housing (Regulation) Act 2023 will enable a rigorous new regime that holds all landlords to account for the decency of their homes and the service they provide.
 This includes changes from 'Awaab's Law' which follows the death of 2 year old Awaab Ishak in 2020 due to damp and mould exposure in his Rochdale home following repair requests and complaints having been repeatedly ignored.
 Legislation includes provisions which will require the Council to investigate hazards and fix repairs including damp and mould in their properties within strict new time limits or rehouse residents where a home cannot be made safe.
-The new rules will form part of the tenancy agreement, so residents can hold landlords to account if they fail to provide a 'decent' home. - 4.114 Voids backlogs have also been tackled with over 350 being cleared and on average an additional 12 new voids per week being managed. - 4.115 Legal disrepair historic legacy demand continues to be a pressure.
+The new rules will form part of the tenancy agreement, so residents can hold landlords to account if they fail to provide a 'decent' home. - 4.122 The tackling of the legacy voids has had a significant impact due to the state of disrepair in these properties and the subsequent lack of asset renewal.
+599 voids have been completed so far this year.
+The backlog and managing the ongoing weekly voids is contributing to the cost pressures. - 4.123 Legal disrepair historic legacy demand continues to be a pressure.
 Work is ongoing to tackle the circa 550 disrepair cases in our backlog.
 The service has set a plan to clear the backlog in 18 months.
-This financial year the team have progressed circa 130 cases to completion, however there are typically 7 new cases per week logged.
-The latest government £2m advertising campaign directed at residents to encourage the reporting of issues is likely to increase the pressure on this budget.
+This financial year the team have progressed circa 283 cases to completion, however there are typically 7 new cases per week logged.
+The latest government £2m advertising campaign directed at residents to encourage the reporting of issues is likely to increase the pressure on this budget. - 4.124 The service has introduced controls to manage, monitor and provide assurance on ongoing responsive repairs costs: - The NEC system allows us to manage the budget per individual line of activity with a budget set on NEC that cannot be exceeded and no payments can be made without any increase to the budget prior to any new orders being raised.
+Manager approval is required to increase a budget. - A Review Panel has been established since September.
+Any quotes for works over a value of £5,000 must be presented to the panel and approval sought prior to the works order being raised. - A review and approval from the Housing Directorate Management Team (DMT) will be sought for works on an individual property in excess of £40,000 to allow consideration of value for money and to ensure that there is a link being made to regeneration projects and any other cross-Council projects.